wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

 To create and maintain admins in the organization:

-1. Use the following cURL to check if the name of organization you wish to create is available.
+1. Use the following cURL to check if the name of the organization you wish to create is available.
     ``` curl
     curl --location 'https://{{ host_name }}/api/server/v1/organizations/check-name' \
     --header 'Authorization: Bearer {access token obtained for the B2B-Self-Service-Mgt-Application }'